 1. Student's Name 2.
 Parent's Name 3.
 Address & Telephone Number 4.
 School/District 5.
 The date of the event or action that gave rise to this complaint 6.
-A detailed factual description of all of the circumstance(s) that gave rise to this co omplaint.
+A detailed factual description of all of the circumstance(s) that gave rise to this co mplaint.
 (Use additional pages if necessary) 8.
-Identify and attach any documents upon which you will rely during the complaint explain what those documents will prove.
-(If you do not have these documents at the file your complaint, you will be able to provide later.
-However, please identify to the ability what those documents are and what you think they will prove.) e time you 9.
-The district wants to have all complaints resolved informally or at the lowest poss Explain your efforts to informally resolve your complaint including whom you spok you met, and the response you received.
-If you did not attempt informal resolution, detailed explanation why not. e with, when 10.
+Identify and attach any documents upon which you will rely during the complaint nrocess and evolain what those documents will prove.
+(If you do not have these documents at the time you file be able to provide later.
+However, please identify to the best of your ability what tho you think they will prove.) your complaint, you will 9.
+The district wants to have all complaints resolved informally or at the lowest poss efforts to informally resolve your complaint including whom you spoke with, when you received.
+If you did not attempt informal resolution, give a detailed explanation you met, and the response 10.
 What do you want us to do in response to your complaint?
-Parent's SignatureDate Submitted Name, address, and telephone and fax number of representative, if any
+Parent's SignatureDate Submitted Name, address, and telephone and fax number of representative, if any.